Grain Shape Effects on Transport

 Ongoing PhD Work with Taylor Perron

-Predicting bedload sediment transport is central to applications ranging from hazard assessment to reconstructioning ancient climates on Mars.
+Predicting bedload sediment transport is central to applications ranging from hazard assessment to reconstructing ancient climates on Mars.
 Yet existing transport models remain imprecise.
 A key source of uncertainty is grain shape.
-Recent work by Deal et al. (2023) introduced a shape-corrected transport law demonstrating that natural grains exhibit transport and flux behaviors that differ markedly from spheres, which are often used in experiments.
-Building on this work, I am analyzing videos from their flume experiments to investigate how grain shape affects the mechanics of individual entrainment events.
+I am using flume experiment data of spheres and natural gravel to investigate how grain shape affects the mechanics of individual transport.
 These findings will provide essential ground truth on grain-scale processes, thereby improving sediment transport predictions across Earth and planetary environments.

 Video of spheres and natural grains moving in a flume, from Deal et al. 2023